-1 May be repeated for credit as permitted by University policy on credit for Extra Curricula Activity.
+May be repeated for credit as permitted by University policy on credit for Extra Curricula Activity.

-- 1700.
+- 1300.
+BEGINNING JAZZ TECHNIQUE.
+(2-0-3).
+Practices and techniques of jazz performance.
+Prerequisite: Theatre major/dance minor only. - 1570.
+BEGINNING TAP TECHNIQUE.
+(2-0-3).
+Practices and techniques of tap performance.
+Prerequisite: Theatre major/dance minor only. - 1700.
 BEGINNING BALLET TECHNIQUE.
 (2-0-3).
 Practices and techniques of ballet performance.
 Prerequisite: Theatre major/dance minor only. - 2700.
 INTERMEDIATE BALLET TECHNIQUE.
 (2-0-3).
 Practices and techniques of ballet performance.
 Prerequisite: 1700 or consent of instructor. - 3700.
 ADVANCED BALLET TECHNIQUE.
 (2-0-3).
 Practices and techniques of ballet performance.
 Prerequisite: 1100, 1700, 1110, 1510, or consent of instructor.

 - 1070.
 DANCE HISTORY I. (3-3-0).
 This course is designed to teach the evolution of dance history, with reference to the Art of the Dance, The Participants, and Dance Genres (Ballet, Modern Dance, and Jazz Dance). - 1510.
 INTERMEDIATE JAZZ DANCE.
 (2-0-3).
 Techniques.
 May be repeated for credit, maximum six hours.
-Prerequisite: - 1540.
+Prerequisite: 1110. - 1540.
 INTERMEDIATE MODERN DANCE.
 (2-0-3).
 Practices and techniques of modern dance performance.
 May be repeated for credit, maximum 6 hours.
 Prerequisite: 1740 or consent of instructor. - 1550.
 INTERMEDIATE TAP DANCE.
 (2-0-3).
 Skills.
 May be repeated for credit, maximum six hours.
 Prerequisite: 1150. - 1740.
 BEGINNING MODERN DANCE TECHNIQUE.
 (2-0-3).
 Practices and techniques of modern dance performance.
 Prerequisite: Theatre major/dance minor only. - 2050.
 RHYTHMIC ANALYSIS AND DANCE ACCOMPANI-MENT.
 (3-3-0).
 Rhythm and music structure in relation to dance.
 Practical application of percussion instrument for dance accompaniment; selection of music for dance.
 Prerequisite: two of the following: 1700, 1300, 1570, or 1740. - 2510.
 ADVANCED JAZZ DANCE.
 (2-0-3).
 Techniques and performance.
 Prerequisite: 1510. - 2550.
 ADVANCED TAP DANCE.
 (2-0-3).
 Skills and performance.
 Prerequisite: 1550. - 2590.
 COMPOSITION I. (2-1-2).
 Introductory course in dance composition.
 Practice in choreography in preparation for performance of works created by student.
 Prerequisite: Consent of instructor. - 3060.
 MOVEMENT FOR ACTORS.
 (2-0-3).
 Body awareness and creative physical character development for theatre and dance majors.
 Prerequisite: 2320 and consent of instructor. - 3070.
 THEATRICAL DANCE.
 (2-0-4).
 Excerpts of dance choreography from Broadway musicals, television and/or motion pictures.
 Prerequisite: 1100, 1110, 1150 or consent of instructor. - 3080.
 DANCE STAGING.
 (3-1-3).
 Production for dance concerts, including props, sets, costumes, sound, lights, make-up and special effects.
 Prerequisite: 2590. - 3590.
 DANCE COMPOSITION II.
 (2-1-2).
 Advanced course for dance composition.
 Practice in choreography in preparation for performance of works created by students.
 Prerequisite: 2590. - 3740.
 ADVANCED MODERN DANCE.
 (2-0-3).
 Techniques for performance in modern dance.
 May be repeated for credit, maximum 6 hours.
 Prerequisite: 1540 or consent of instructor. - 3800.
 DANCE PEDAGOGY.
 (3-2-1).
 Strategies and clinical experiences in teaching dance to public school, private studio and selected special populations; evaluation of materials and instructional strategies for these groups.
-Prerequisite: instructor's permission. - 4100.
+Prerequisite: instructor's permission.

+- 4100.
 SENIOR CONCERT.
 (3-1-4).
 Major performance project to be staged for public presentation.
 Creative work, designed and choreographed by the student.
-Prerequisite: Senior standing or consent of instructor.
+Prerequisite: Senior standing or consent of instructor. - 4500.

-4500.
 WORKSHOP IN DANCE.
 (1 to 6-6-0).
 Short-term intensive work with artist-teacher.
 Content appropriate to instructor and student.
 Prerequisite: Consent of instructor and department head.